Optimizing Calibration by Gaining Aware of Prediction Correctness: Access Of Benchmarks And Models

-\textbf{Models.} We employ the iWildCam models from the open source library (https://worksheets.codalab.org/worksheets/ 0x52cea64d1d3f4fa89de326b4e31aa50a) which offers models trained or fine-tuned on the iWildCam training set \citep{beery2020iwildcam}.
+\textbf{iWildCam models.} We use the iWildCam models from the open source library (https://worksheets.codalab.org/worksheets/0x52cea64d1d3f4fa89de326b4e31aa50a) which offers models trained/fine-tuned on the iWildCam training set \citep{beery2020iwildcam}.
 The models utilized in our paper are listed below:

 \textit{\{ `iwildcam\_erm\_seed1', `iwildcam\_deepCORAL\_seed0', `iwildcam\_groupDRO\_seed0', `iwildcam\_irm\_seed0',`iwildcam\_erm\_tune0', `iwildcam\_ermaugment\_tune0', `iwildcam\_ermoracle\_extraunlabeled\_tune0', `iwildcam\_swav30\_ermaugment\_seed0', `iwildcam\_dann\_coarse\_extraunlabeled\_tune0', `iwildcam\_afn\_extraunlabeled\_tune0' \} }